Syntactic Analysis

 Language

-A language L over the alphabet Σ, is a subset of all strings from the alphabet LΣ*.
+A language L over the alphabet Σ, is a subset of all words wΣ* from the alphabet LΣ*.

-The problem is figuring out if a given word is in the language or not.
-In this world we differentiate between Recognizers and Deciders.
+The goal is automatically to figure out if a given word is in the language or not.
+We differentiate between Recognizers and Deciders.
 A decider, is a machine (or Automaton), which can determine if a string is in a language or not.
 A recognizer does the same thing, but is allowed to never give an answer.
 Essentially run forever.

-In the world of program analysis we can actually describe our problems as sub-languages: For example, the language of all terminating java programs can be describes like so:
+We can describe every programming analysis problem as sub-language problem: For example, the language of all terminating java programs can be described like so:

 Lhalt={p|p terminates,pLJava}

-We actually define language using languages, these are called Grammars.
-A grammar is a collection of production rules, of the form αβ, where α,β are sequences of symbols (represented by a, b, and c) and nonterminals (represented by A, B, and C).
-They are called non-terminals as we will keep applying the production rules, rewriting the string that look like α into β until there non-terminals left.
+In practice we define languages using Grammars.
+A grammar is a collection of production rules of the form αβ, where α,β are sequences of symbols (represented by a, b, and c) and nonterminals (represented by A, B, and C).
+They are called non-terminals as we will keep applying the production rules, rewriting the string that look like α into β until there no non-terminals left.
+Any string in a language is called a word, and the language is a programming language we call it a program.

-We can now see if a string w is in a language by generating all possible strings in the language, and then checking if p is in that set.
+We can now see if a word w is in a language by generating all possible words in the language, and then checking if w is in that set.
 This algorithm, clearly can run forever, so more efficient solutions are needed.

 Grammar